Owen Chadwick: Early life and education

 Chadwick was born in Bromley, Kent, in 1916, the third of six children of John Chadwick, a barrister, and his wife Edith (née Horrocks).
 His father died in 1925.
 He was an elder brother of the Very Reverend Henry Chadwick, also a distinguished professor and historian of the early Church, and a younger brother of Sir John Chadwick KCMG, a diplomat whose senior posting was as British Ambassador to Romania.

 His eldest brother was sent to Eton College, but Chadwick was educated at Tonbridge School from 1929 to 1935.
 He was school captain and captain of the rugby team.
 He then studied classics at St John's College, Cambridge.
 He received three Blues in rugby playing as hooker for Cambridge University R.U.F.C. in the annual Varsity Match against Oxford University in 1936, 1937 and 1938 (as captain).
 In 1936, during his first year at Cambridge, he was selected to tour with a British Lions team in their third trip to Argentina.
 Although no caps were awarded on this tour, Chadwick did play in the one match against the full Argentina side, playing in his favoured position of hooker in a 23–0 victory.
 The British team won all ten of its matches.
 During the 1937/38 season, Chadwick played for invitational touring side, the Barbarians.

 Chadwick graduated with a First in History in 1938.
 Having been influenced by Martin Charlesworth and Martin Niemöller in 1938, he took a First in theology at Cambridge in 1939.
-He then attended Cuddesdon College (a theological college) and was ordained to the diaconate and priesthood of the Church of England in 1940 and 1941, respectively.
+He then attended Cuddesdon Theological College and was ordained to the diaconate and priesthood of the Church of England in 1940 and 1941, respectively.

 He served as a curate at St John's Church in Huddersfield for two years and was then chaplain of Wellington College in Berkshire until the end of the Second World War.

 He also played rugby during the war, for Blackheath, and for an England team that played against New Zealand.